johndbigboi/M2-project-QuizGame/README.md

 #### User Stories:

-##### Mr Browne:
+##### Mr. Browne:
 * <em>"As a user and fan of the show, I want to feel the story and suspense of the show in a game."</em>

-##### Mr Hildebrandt:
+##### Mr. Hildebrandt:
 * <em>"As user and experienced gamer, I want a continuous challenge on every level of the game."</em>

-##### Mr Michael:
+##### Ms. Bryant:
 * <em>"As a user, I want a game which is informative and applicable to daily lives."</em>

-##### Mr James:
+##### Mr. James:
 * <em>"As a user, I'm always on the go using mobile to desktop, I want the game to display correctly on any screen size."</em>

 #### Site Owner Goals:

 I made this project during the COVID-19 pandemic lockdown.
-People where encourage for social distancing and stay at home policy.
-During this time the only way for people to interact away from their family and friends are thru video calls and for fun interaction is thru the form of table quizzes on video calls.
+People were encouraged to social distance and there was a stay at home policy.
+During this time the only way for people to interact with their family and friends was through video calls and for fun interactions many people held table quizzes on video calls.

-* Make the game play concept adjacent to the tv show Money Heist.
+* Make the game concept similar to the tv show Money Heist.
-* Ensuring the user interest challenging within the game flow.
+* Ensure the user interest was challenge within the game flow.
-* add more functionality and features for future expansion of the game.
+* Add more functionality and features for future expansion of the game.
-* Make the quiz game progress in to more themes.
+* Enable the quiz game format to progress onto different themes.

 ## User Requirements and Expectations:

 #### Requirements:

-*  A smooth gameplay easy to play by all age group.
+*  A smooth gameplay easy to play by all age groups.
-*  A visually striking Game design.
+*  A visually striking game design.
 *  Information on how the game works.
 *  User friendly UI.
-*  Content displayed the progress of the game.
+*  Content displayed shows the progress through the game.
 *  Quiz Api for challenging questions.

 ##### Expectations: